ShaneCurcuru/shaneslides/apachecon/PracticalTrademarkAMA-ComCode2023.md

 template: logorb
 # Use In Commerce

-- You must provide actual product/services **using the trademark in commerce** to be defensible
+- You must provide actual product/services **using the trademark in commerce** to be defended
   - Download Apache® CouchDB® software here
 - Actual use of your mark in commerce with consumers starts establishing rights to the trademark (in US/Canada)
 - Common law rights belong to the producer of goods - just start using ™ on the trademark consistently
 - **NOTE:** US/Canadian law is first-to-use.
-First-to-file countries (most others) are different when ownership begins.
+First-to-file countries (most others) are different

 ???
 As trademarks protect consumers, trademarks only have meaning in commerce, when actually doing business or providing software products publicly.
 Commerce does include products licensed for free, like open source software.

-There is no required “claim” for trademarks, other than having a consistent mark for a consistent product, and using the ™ symbol on the trademark you are using.
+There is no required claim for trademarks, other than having a consistent mark for a consistent product, and using the ™ symbol on the trademark you are using.
 You can (try to) defend your name as soon as you start using it by using your common law rights.
 Registration is not required (at least in US).

 **IMPORTANT**: Note that many other countries besides the US are strictly first-to-file: there are no real common law rights from unregistered trademarks.